surveycto/timed-choice/README.md

 If you would like the respondent to have 15 seconds to complete the field, but they can return to it later to change their answer with their remaining time, you can use this *appearance*:

     quick custom-timedadvance(duration=15, unit='s', pass=-99, continue=1)

+### Working with field lists

+This field plug-in works well with field lists.

+#### All fields but the top

+Besides the top field, each field should have a `disp` value of `0`.
+That way, the timer is not shown for each field.

+You also don't need the `unit` parameter for these fields.
+However, it does not hurt to have them.

+#### All fields

+All fields should have the same `duration` value.
+To make sure of this, it may be a good idea to store the duration in a field (such as a *calculate* field), and then use a field reference to that field in each `duration` value in the field list.
+That way, it is easy to keep track of and change the duration of each field in the field list.

 ## More resources